Josiah Swinney, Criminal Attorney in Indianapolis

 A deep knowledge of constitutional law underpins Josiah‘s approach to criminal defense.
 He is well-versed in the intricacies of the Fourth and Fifth, Amendments, as well as additional protection available under the Indiana Constitution.
 This expertise allows Josiah to craft robust defenses that challenge any violations of his clients’ constitutional rights.

 When you choose Josiah as your Indiana criminal defense lawyer, you are choosing an advocate who will stand by you every step of the way.
-His dedication to litigating cases, rather than settling for plea agreements, demonstrates his commitment to achieving the best possible outcome for his clients.
+His dedication to litigating cases when it is in his client’s best interest, rather than merely settling for plea agreements, demonstrates his commitment to achieving the best possible outcome for his clients.
 Trust Josiah Swinney to provide the vigorous defense you deserve.

 Josiah’s courtroom experience is extensive and varied, reflecting his deep understanding of the legal system and his ability to navigate its complexities.
-He has successfully defended clients in numerous jury trials, where his meticulous preparation and compelling arguments have often led to favorable verdicts.
+He has successfully defended clients in many jury trials, where his meticulous preparation and compelling arguments have often led to favorable verdicts.
 Josiah’s approach to each case is thorough and strategic, ensuring that every detail is examined and every possible defense is explored.

 In suppression hearings, Josiah’s expertise shines as he challenges the admissibility of evidence, often securing critical victories for his clients.
 His ability to dissect police procedures and identify constitutional violations has resulted in the exclusion of key evidence, significantly impacting the outcomes of many cases.